maxwell-k/blog/content/004/README.md

 After reviewing these options I've [decided] to start with `dnscontrol`, for three reasons:

-1. the high quality documentation especially the migration guide
+1. The high quality documentation especially the migration guide
-2. the absence of a requirement to manage state and
+2. The absence of a requirement to manage state and
-3. the apparent health of the open source project.
+3. The apparent health of the open source project.

 [decided]: https://github.com/maxwell-k/dotfiles/pull/121
 [migration guide]: https://docs.dnscontrol.org/getting-started/migrating